-A flexible spending account (FSA) from Optum Financial offers you tax savings, as well as a simple way to pay for eligible medical, dental, vision and - in some cases - child and elder care expenses.
+A flexible spending account (FSA) from Optum Financial offers you tax savings, as well as a simple way to pay for eligible medical, dental, vision and, in some cases, child and elder care expenses.
 Here are the answers for questions you may have about FSAs.

-Q: What is a flexible spending account (FSA)?
+Q: What is an FSA?

-A: A flexible spending account (FSA) is a tax-advantaged program offered by employers that allows their employees to pay for eligible out-of-pocket health care and dependent care expenses with pre-tax dollars.
+A: An FSA is a tax-advantaged program offered by employers that allows their employees to pay for eligible out-of-pocket health care and dependent care expenses with pre-tax dollars.
 FSAs are exempt from federal taxes, Social Security (FICA) taxes and, in most cases, state income taxes.
 The most common types of flexible spending accounts are:

-- Health care flexible spending account (HCFSA): an account that provides pre-tax reimbursement for qualifying out-of-pocket medical expenses not covered by insurance - Limited purpose flexible spending account (LPFSA): an account that provides pre-tax reimbursement of qualifying out-of-pocket expenses related to preventive care, dental and vision expenses not covered by insurance - Dependent care flexible spending account (DCFSA): an account that provides pre-tax reimbursement of dependent care expenses (e.g., day care) incurred by eligible tax dependents
+Health care flexible spending account (FSA): an account that provides pretax reimbursement for eligible out-of-pocket medical expenses not covered by insurance

+Limited purpose flexible spending account (LPFSA): an account that provides pretax reimbursement of eligible out-of-pocket expenses related to preventive care and dental and vision expenses not covered by insurance

+Dependent care flexible spending account (DCFSA): an account that provides pretax reimbursement of dependent care expenses (e.g., day care) incurred by eligible tax dependents

-Q: What are the general features and tax benefits of an FSA?
+What are the general features and tax benefits of an FSA?

-- A: Your contributions are pre-tax or tax-deductible.1 - Tax-free withdrawals are made to pay for eligible out-of-pocket expenses related to health care and dependent care - FSA dollars can be used during the plan year; they do not carry over from year to year
+- A: Your contributions are pretax or tax-deductible.1 - Tax-free withdrawals are made to pay for eligible out-of-pocket expenses related to health care and dependent care. - FSA dollars can be used during the plan year, but generally they do not carry over from year to year.